RWS/groupsharekit.net/README.md

-`GROUPSHAREKIT_PASSWORD` (set this to the test account's password) `GROUPSHAREKIT_TESTORGANIZATION` (set this to the test account's organization) `GROUPSHAREKIT_BASEURI` (set this to the url of your GroupShare instance)
+`GROUPSHAREKIT_PASSWORD` (set this to the test account's password) `GROUPSHAREKIT_TESTORGANIZATION` (set this to the test account's organization) `GROUPSHAREKIT_BASEURI` (set this to the url of your GroupShare instance) `GROUPSHAREKIT_BEARERID` (optional, set to additional BearerId added to requests.
+If not provided, default connection is used)

 Once these are set, the integration tests will be executed both when running the IntegrationTests MSBuild target, and when running the